 Best SSD and HDD Deals Overall

-One of the fastest SSDs you can buy, the Samsung 980 PRO takes advantage of the PCIe x4 interface to offer sequential transfer rates of up to 6,900 MBps read and 5,000 MBps write.View Deal
+If the 2TB is a little out your price range, the 500GB Samsung 980 PRO also takes advantage of the PCIe x4 interface to offer sequential transfer rates of up to 6,900 MBps read and 5,000 MBps write.View Deal

 This PCIe Gen 4 NVMe SSD offers impressively fast read/write speeds of up to 7000/5300MB/s, a minimal design and comprehensive WD Black software dashboard for keeping it running at its best.View Deal

 WD BLACK SN750 1TB SSD: was $179.99, now $117.99 at Newegg with code SSDSEPT64

 This PCIe 3.0 M.2 SSD from Western Digital sports a sleek design that will fit into any build, along with fast read speeds up to 3,470 MB/s, which will really speed up loading times across your favourite games.View Deal

 WD Blue (1TB): was $129, now $94.99 at Newegg

 M.2 drives are great for speed, but not always for convenience.
 If you just want a quick plug-and-play SATA option, the WD Blue is for you.
 It's 400TB endurance and 560 MB/s sequential read speeds and 530 MB/s sequential write speeds make it ideal for large storage.View Deal